Remnants of a Slain God

 |Resisted by Health

 Radiation damage is accumulated until cured and causes a number of other conditions.
 All beings have radiation resistance equal to their health skill.
-The body cannot be cured of radiation except by specific medical treatment, divinity or magic.
-Refer to the chart below to find the effects of radiation.
-You sustain all the effects at and below your radiation level.
+Any damage taken beyond this is considered “accumulated radiation”.
+Even if the HP is healed, the body cannot be cured of accumulated radiation except by specific or supernatural medical treatment.
+Refer to the chart below to find the effects of accumulated radiation.
+You sustain all the effects at and below your current radiation level.

 |Above 2x||You are unconscious until cured.|